 Recruit a Friend/E-cards/Share Wish List

 If you choose to use our recruit-a-friend, Share Wish List, or e-card features, we will ask you for your friend’s name and email address.
 We will automatically send your friend a one-time email inviting him or her to visit the website.
 In such email, your friend will be provided an opt-out/unsubscribe option.
-Blizzard does not store this information and uses it for the sole purpose of sending this one-time email and to track the success of our referral program.
+Blizzard does not store this information and uses it solely to send this one-time email and to track the success of our referral program.
+By providing your friend’s name and email address, you represent and warrant that you have obtained all required consents from your friend for the information to be processed by Blizzard for the purposes stated above.

 4. Who is collecting your information?